Performing Arts Schools

 It is likely that you are an aspiring actor, dancer, musician, or singer.
 But you might be interested to know that you could have additional job options.
 Keep reading to uncover what the most common performing arts career paths can offer you, and discover a couple of other possibilities that you may not have considered.

-(Note: The hourly pay and highest employment levels that are cited reflect 2018 data from the Occupational Employment Statistics program.
-And the average number of yearly job openings is based on Bureau of Labor Statistics data for the 2018-2028 period.)
+(Note: The hourly pay and highest employment levels that are cited reflect 2020 data from the Occupational Employment and Wage Statistics program.
+And the average number of yearly job openings is based on Bureau of Labor Statistics data for the 2020-2030 period.)

 As a theater actor—or stage actor—you will be acting in front of a live audience and may use a combination of speech, gestures, dance, music, and other theatrical elements.
 Working on plays, operas, ballets, musicals, and even improvisational theater requires you to express a range of emotions and portray characters in a way that captivates your audience.